DanMcInerney/fakeAP/README.md

 fakeAP
 ======

 Create a fake access point in Kali.
 Determines the correct DHCP settings and creates the dhcpd.conf file for you.
+Includes the option to sniff all APs in the area and copy one of their settings.

 Usage